Munich University of Applied Sciences: Overview

-In the winter semester 2022/23, 18,386 students were enrolled at Munich University of Applied Sciences (39.3% female, 60.7% male).
+In the winter semester 2022/23, 18,386 students were enrolled at the Munich University of Applied Sciences (39.3% female, 60.7% male).
 There are 510 professors, about 700 part-time lecturers, and 511 non-academic staff in its 14 faculties.
 International students make up 13% of the student body.

 The university has over 80 degree programmes in the fields of natural sciences/engineering, business, social sciences and design.
 It is spread over several locations.
 In addition to the main complex on Lothstraße/Dachauer Straße, there are also Pasing on the western outskirts of Munich and Karlstraße near the city centre.

-Martin Leitner was elected President of Munich University of Applied Sciences in 2016 and re-elected for a second term of office from 2020.
+Martin Leitner was elected President of the Munich University of Applied Sciences in 2016 and re-elected for a second term of office from 2020.
 The Executive Board (university management) includes the three Vice Presidents Klaus Kreulich (responsible for teaching), Sonja Munz (responsible for research) and Thomas Stumpp (responsible for economics) as well as the Chancellor Jörg Finger (responsible for administrative management, legal matters, the budget and construction matters, among other things).
 Together with the Presidential Board, the central bodies (University Council, Senate, Extended University Management and Faculty Council) decide on university and state matters.